 This caterpillar insect loves to destroy a plant right where it grows at the base of the plant.
 Squash bugs can cause trouble in a garden, and so can grasshoppers.
 Grasshoppers like to chew on the tender leaves of plants, but they’ll also go after the stems.

-You can tell if a grasshopper has fed on your plants if you notice ragged holes.
+If you notice ragged holes, you can tell if a grasshopper has fed on your plants.
 Spider mites attack food gardens by making a hole in the plant for eating.
 This causes damage to the plant and can prevent growth or cause the plant to die.

 The problem with spider mites is that you can’t pick them off your food garden plants, since you can’t see them because they’re too small.
 However, there are plants that you can put into your garden that will help ward off pests.